 Defensive stocks are companies providing essential services like infrastructure, utilities, transportation, or communications.
 Thus, defensive stocks maintain stable profits, earnings, and dividends during economic recessions and stock bear markets.

-A defensive stock is less volatile and holds its value better in times of market turbulence.
+A defensive stock is less volatile and holds its value better during market turbulence.
 Defensive stocks provide essential products or services, regardless of the economic climate.
 They are often utilities, transportation, or other essential infrastructure companies.

 What are good defensive Stocks?